-If newly purchased UH computers are preinstalled with Windows 8 (without the option for Windows 7), one alternative is to purchase Windows 8 from the vendor and then purchase the MS Windows 8 Pro Upgrade License (with or without Software Assurance [SA]).
-The Windows 8 Pro Upgrade and/or SA license allows you to downgrade the OS to use Windows 7 Professional.
-When you are ready to convert to the Windows 8 OS, or when all the applications you use in your work are certified to function correctly with Windows 8, you will have the option to use your Windows 8 license to install Windows 8 Pro or Windows 8 Enterprise (only if SA is purchased).
-[Note: Computers purchased with Windows 8 Pro have the option of purchasing SA ONLY within 90 days from the computer purchase date.]
+If newly purchased UH computers are preinstalled with Windows 8.1 (without the option for Windows 7), one alternative is to purchase Windows 8.1 from the vendor and then purchase the Windows 8.1 Pro or the Windows 8.1 Enterprise Upgrade License (Software Assurance [SA] can be added only to the Enterprise version).
+The Windows 8.1 Pro or Enterprise Upgrade license allows you to downgrade the OS to use Windows 7 Professional in its place.
+When you are ready to convert to the Windows 8.1 OS, or when all the applications you use in your work are certified to function correctly with Windows 8.1, you will have the option to use your Upgrade License to install Windows 8.1 Pro or Enterprise, depending on what was initially purchased.

-The Windows 8 Pro Upgrade and/or SA license may be purchased from the ITS Site License Office.
+The Windows 8.1 Pro or Enterprise Upgrade license may be purchased from the ITS Site License Office.

-Please note that this is only for UH-owned computers using specific UH administrative applications.
-Also, the ITS Site License purchase of Software Assurance for the OS is only for UH departments.
+Please note that this advisory is only for UH-owned computers using specific UH administrative applications.
 This advisory does not pertain to personal home computers or personal purchases.